wp-plugins/syndicate-press/readme.txt

 == Installation ==

 This section describes how to install the plugin and get it working.
+For more details please see http://syndicatepress.henryranch.net/documentation/install/

 1. Install the plugin
    - Via th Wordpress plugin repository: Click 'Install' and then 'Activate' after installation completes.